danvalent1ne/danvalent1ne.github.io/_pages/about.md

 ---
 About Me
 ======
-I'm a final year PhD student at the University of Bristol, where I work on characterising exoplanet atmospheres using the transit method.
+I'm a final year PhD student at the University of Bristol, where I work in [https://stellarplanet.org/research-group/](Dr Hannah Wakeford's group) characterising exoplanet atmospheres using the transit method.
 In particular, I use secondary eclipse observations, when a transiting exoplanet is eclipsed by its host star, to characterise the daysides of these exotic worlds.
 I do this using two primary methods: (1) emission spectroscopy in order to characterise the hemispherically-averaged chemistry and vertical temperature profile; and (2) eclipse mapping, which exploits the geometry of secondary eclipse with high-cadence, spectroscopic observations to map the 3D thermal profile and atmospheric dynamics.
 For more information on these techniques, see the Research tab.

 Amdana Fi (🗣️🏴󠁧󠁢󠁷󠁬󠁳󠁿)
 ======